Sun Position and Observer Position for Method 9

 • The observer's line of sight (LOS) shall be approximately perpendicular to the track of the plume.
 This places the observer in a position that causes them to look up from the horizon by about 18°.

-There are several things to consider when determining the observer position; details are covered in the Performing Observations section.
+There are several factors to consider when determining observer position; details are covered in the Performing Observations section.